cjerrington/cjerrington.github.io/src/posts/2023/2023-04-01-spring-cleaning.md

 ---
 title: Spring Cleaning
-excerpt: It's time to spruce up your digital life and weed out those old and oversized files
+description: It's time to spruce up your digital life and weed out those old and oversized files
 tags:
   - linux
   - shell
   - windows
   - powershell
   - 100DaysToOffload
+date: 2023-04-01
 ---

 It's time to spruce up your digital life and weed out those old and oversized files.
 I have had a bad habit of data hoarding, and always making sure I have a backup of the important things.
 Well over time as well, what might have been important then might not be now, but taking up that precious hard drive, flash drive, or cloud space.
 Now is the time to press that delete button and clean up.